oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-native-apps.md

 This specification is designed to be used by native applications, which includes both mobile and desktop applications.

 If you have multiple apps, there may be better ways of sharing a user's login between the apps other than each app implementing this specification or using an SDK that implements this specification.
-For example, [[Native SSO]] provides a mechanism for one app to obtain new tokens by exchanging tokens from another app, without any user interaction.
+For example, {{OpenID.Native-SSO}} provides a mechanism for one app to obtain new tokens by exchanging tokens from another app, without any user interaction.
 See {{multiple-applications}} for more details.

 ## Limitations of this specification